trezzuri/erpnext-docs/docs/en/customize-erpnext/desk-page.md

 When you log in, you're presented with the Desk.
 It features a persistent sidebar sorted into categories.
 Each sidebar item links to a page called Workspace.

-A Workspace represents a module (for example CRM in ERPNext).
+A Workspace represents a module (for example CRM in SOMA).
 A Workspace includes the following:

 * A dashboard section for that particular module.